What Professional Organizers Always Buy at IKEA

 This time, you mean it.
-You’ve cleared your weekend schedule, prayed to Marie Kondo, and are finally ready to organize your home—or at least, your living room.
+You have cleared your weekend schedule, prayed to Marie Kondo, and are finally ready to organize your home—or at least your living room.
 Your next step?
-A quick jaunt to IKEA—it has a professional-grade stamp of approval, after all.
+A quick jaunt to IKEA: It has a professional-grade stamp of approval, after all.

-That’s right: Pro organizers love the retailer as much as we do.
+That’s right.
+Pro organizers love the retailer as much as we do.
 With low prices and simple styles that are easy to hack, IKEA’s pieces are perfect for any endeavor to tidy up.
 And while it may seem counterintuitive to declutter by buying more, choosing one larger storage piece can help you tackle a problem space in one go.
-Identify yours, and then see which of these expert-approved options fits best.
+Identify yours, and then find out which of these expert-approved options fits best.

 The Customizable System

 My all-time favorite product is the Besta line.
 Not everything in your home needs to be attention grabbing!
 I love using the white cabinets along a white wall so they disappear.
 Make it yours with beautiful hardware, like knobs from Schoolhouse Electric, and don’t be afraid to add a custom wood or marble top. —Laura Cattano